spider-rs/spider/spider/README.md

 ```

 The `SPIDER_WORKER` env variable takes a comma seperated list of urls to set the workers.
 If the `scrape` feature flag is enabled, use the `SPIDER_WORKER_SCRAPER` env variable to determine the scraper worker.

+### Handling headers with decentralisation

+Without decentralisation the values of the headers for a page are unmodified.
+When working with decentralized workers, each worker stores the headers retrieved
+for the original request with prefixed element names (`"zz-spider-r--"`).

+Using the feature `decentralized_headers` provides some useful tools to clean and extract the original header
+entries under `spider::features::decentralized_headers`.

+[WORKER_SUPPRESSED_HEADER_PREFIX]

 ### Subscribe to changes